 Lasting client relationships, built on a philosophy of responsive, personal service, allow us to develop an intimate knowledge of local stormwater and water quality issues.
 A strong understanding of the environment, geographical area, and local jurisdiction needs have created an unmatched depth of project experience.

 Historically, stormwater management planning was handled jurisdiction by jurisdiction with little regard for watershed boundaries.
 Guiding the development of Watershed Management Authorities, we’ve witnessed the power of jurisdictions coming together to improve water quality and reduce flooding.
 We’re proud to help facilitate these improvements and are excited to apply our experience in assisting other watersheds.

 Utilizing the latest research to develop creative solutions is important to improve water quality.
 A critical part of this is educating the public and other stakeholders because improving water quality is a collaborative community effort.
 It’s not easy, but we’re committed to applying our planning, environmental science, landscape architecture, and engineering expertise to help you solve complex water quality issues.

 To efficiently utilize limited resources and plan for long-term sustainability, we begin with a deep understanding of your existing system:

 After reviewing existing conditions, work begins to create a vision for the future.
-Our comprehensive stormwater planning approach considers a variety of practices and implements what’s most effective and best suited to your needs:
+Our comprehensive stormwater planning approach considers a variety of practices and implements what’s most effective and best suited for your needs:

 Sometimes, hard infrastructure is the most appropriate and practical solution.
-But, considering other stormwater management practices can help maximize limited resources, resulting in a system that’s an amenity rather than just an gray infrastructure.
+But, considering other stormwater management practices can help maximize limited resources, resulting in a system that’s an amenity instead of just infrastructure.

 Close working relationships with the U.S. Army Corps of Engineers (USACE) and state and local floodplain regulators helps us mitigate potential permitting issues and gain important insight on proposed projects.
 Identifying and addressing potential floodplain issues early on during project development helps us navigate the regulatory process.